by MU Instructional Designers

 ADDIE + UDL

-This instructional design model aligns well with the principles of UDL.
+This instructional design process aligns well with the principles of Universal Design for Learning (UDL).
 At each stage of ADDIE, you need to keep in mind the diversity of your learners’ affective, recognition, and strategic brain networks.
-Jodie Black and Eric J. Moore (2019) have developed specific questions for each stage to help you consider that diversity while planning : ADDIE Model Module Plan Worksheet.
+Jodie Black and Eric J. Moore (2019) have developed specific questions for each stage to help you consider that diversity while planning: ADDIE Model Module Plan Worksheet.

 Trauma-Informed ADDIE